GoogleChrome/audion/README.md

 # Documentation For Developers.

 ## Set up.
+1. Review CONTRIBUTING.md.
+Note that Google requires contributors to sign a [Contributors License Agreement](https://cla.developers.google.com/about/google-individual).
-1. Set up [2-factor authentication for Github](https://github.com/blog/1614-two-factor-authentication) (as Google requires).
+2. Set up [2-factor authentication for Github](https://github.com/blog/1614-two-factor-authentication) (as Google requires).
-2. Add this origin as a remote to your local git repo.
+3. Add this origin as a remote to your local git repo.
 Use the `git@` address.
 The `https` address does not work with 2-factor authentication.
-3. Make sure your version of node is at least 6.
+4. Make sure your version of node is at least 6.
 Install npm if you lack it.
-4. Run `npm install` in the repo directory to install node modules.
+5. Run `npm install` in the repo directory to install node modules.

 ## Build and run.